Businesses wait for decision from county health department after new CDC guidelines

 Byrne says the county’s current vaccination numbers will impact the decision.

-Byrne explained, “We’re a long way from where we would need to be for herd immunity, so I think there are reasons to still be cautious.”
+“We’re a long way from where we would need to be for herd immunity, so I think there are reasons to still be cautious,” Byrne explained.